Weather of 2010: February 1–4

 On February 1, the Chinese government aid arrived in Mongolia and included 10 million Yuan's (1.46 million U.S. dollars') worth of food, portable power generators and quilts.
-Mr. Miyeegombyn Enkhbold, Deputy Prime Minister of Mongolia and head of the State Emergency Commission, said the aid given showed an embodiment of brotherhood between China and Mongolia, and Chinese Ambassador Yu Hongyao said he was confident that Mongolians would overcome the disaster in time.
 It was said to be the worst snow storms in both Mongolia and Inner Mongolia in at least 30 years.
-The Red Cross Society of China also announced a donation of 30,000 dollars for Mongolia, and Kazakhstan sent several hundred tonnes of food aid to the country.
-Mongolia formally requested aid from the United Nations on the 2nd, after the extreme cold was calculated to have killed about 3% of the nation's 44,000,000 head of cattle thus far.
+Aid was also sent from the Red Cross Society of China and Kazakhstan.
+Mongolia formally requested aid from the United Nations on the 2nd, after the extreme cold had killed an estimated 3% of the nation's 44,000,000 head of cattle.